Food of Goa – 18 delicious food from Goa cuisine

 - Perad – Perad is also known as Guava Cheese.
 It is made with the guava pulp by cooking with sugar and ghee.
 After cooling the mixture, it is cut into pieces.
 This dish is also prepared during Christmas.

-Goa, the tourist land is filled of flavourful and lip smacking dishes.
+Goa, the tourist land is filled with flavourful and lip-smacking dishes.
 So, whenever you visit Goa, check out all the delicious dishes of Goa.